 Unlike the previous plugins mentioned up to this point, TAIP isn’t supposed to recreate any specific circuits but rather explore a new and original version of the famous tape effect.
 You can colorize, saturate, modulate, compress, and distort any audio you want with much character and quality.

 As the name implies, TAIP is a plugin that depends on an AI-powered engine to work, and this is an example of how the future of music technology lies within artificial intelligence.
 This plugin proves that by bringing the desired elements of a tape recorder machine in a new and refreshed way, it’s possible to have an innovative and modern tape sound.

-You can count with a dedicated “auto-gain” option that automatically sets the output level of the preamp section to be more consistent with whatever values you input on the “Drive” control.
+You can count on a dedicated “auto-gain” option that automatically sets the output level of the preamp section to be more consistent with whatever values you input on the “Drive” control.
 This means that the overall distortion to the signal will be firmly adjusted and controlled, independently from the amount of gain boosted.

 - Adjustable interface

 Working for long hours in audio productions may be tiresome to your eyesight, and you can customize this plugin’s interface to comfort you better.
 On the top left corner, you’ll see three different options for theme – white, gray, and black – that can be changed very swiftly.
 Having a night mode turned on might be very beneficial to your eyes.
 The window is also fully resizable to fit your screen the best way possible.

 This plugin contains a brick wall limiter at the output section, right at the end of the signal chain.
 Even if you turn your volume up to 11, it’ll be prevented from clipping at your DAW.
 An excellent tool that automatically helps you sweep better the sound you want.
 For example, you can use the “Output” control to compress your signal further, expanding your possibilities even further.